 - Oil for deep-fat frying

 - 2 teaspoons prepared hot mustard

 - Flatten pork chops to 1/4-in. thickness.
 In a shallow bowl, combine flour and garlic salt.
 In a separate shallow bowl, whisk eggs.
 Place bread crumbs in a third bowl.
 Coat pork with flour mixture, then dip in eggs and coat in crumbs.

 - In an electric skillet, heat 1/4 in. of oil to 375°.
-Fry pork chops for 2-3 minutes on each side or until crisp and juices run clear.
+Fry pork chops until crisp and juices run clear, 2-3 minutes on each side.
 Drain on paper towels.